-Throughout your career at Wheaton, there will be numerous faculty and staff available to help you with questions and concerns.
-In addition to your instructors, please get to know the staff at:
+Throughout your career at Wheaton, there will be numerous faculty, staff available to help you with questions and concerns.
+In addition to your FYS professor and faculty advisor, Academic Deans, Administrative Mentors, and Preceptors, please get to know the staff at:

 The Academic Advising office promotes and enhances the Wheaton academic experience for students through advising for each class year, major exploration, academic exceptions, off-campus study in the U.S., mentoring of applicants for competitive scholarships, and support for graduate and professional school applications.

 Believing that students can best learn for life if they know how to learn from life, Career Services promotes intellectual and career development through internships, service-related internships, course-related field placements, jobs and innovative job searches.
 Get started with the First-Year Career Services page.

 Dedicated to broadening the learning opportunities available to students within as well as beyond the classroom, the Filene Center offers peer tutoring and collaborative learning space and computers for group projects.
 Wallace Library is home to the Writing Tutors.